GTM debug

 Decarbonising Transport: The Impact of Pan-European Toll Increases Due to CO₂ Classes

-Europe is on a mission to slash its road traffic CO₂ emissions by 30% come 2030, compared to the levels back in 2005.
-This big environmental push is being driven by Directive (EU) 2022/362, which came into play on 24 March 2022.
+Under the new HDV CO2 regulation, ambitious targets are set to reduce CO2 tailpipe emissions of new trucks by 45% in 2030, compared to 2019 levels.
+This big environmental push is being supported by Directive (EU) 2022/362 on road user charges, which had to be transposed into national law by 25 March 2024.
 What's it all about?
-Well, it's shaking things up by weaving CO₂ emission classes right into the fabric of national toll systems.
-EU member states are on the clock, with 24 months to get this integrated into their laws.
+Well, its shaking things up by weaving CO₂ emission classes right into the fabric of national toll systems.

 Decarbonising Transport: The Impact of Pan-European Toll Increases Due to CO₂ Classes